ava-labs/avalanchego/network/README.md

 Node --> Peer-3: No connection
 ```

-To guarantee that a node can discover all peers, each node periodically sends a `GetPeerList` message to a random peer requesting unknown peers.
+To guarantee that a node can discover all peers, each node periodically sends a `GetPeerList` message to a random peer.

 ##### PeerList Gossip